kart1k548/B-K-Website/README.md

-# B-K-Website
+# B-K-Website.
-Electronics Inventory Web Application.

 Steps to run this web app:

 Step 1: Open command prompt and navigate to web app's present folder.

-Step 2: Type command "node server.js" in order to start the server.
+Step 2: Type command "npm start" in order to start the server.

 Step 3: Open your web browser and navigate to this link: "http://127.0.0.1:3000"